Jasefig/daily-pennsylvanian-headline-scraper/README.md

 This tempelate has been repurposed to aquire the top headline from the PR-blog page.
 This was done by making changes to the scrape_data_point point function in script.py.
-Specifically changes were made from the site the site for the request.get as well as the target for the soup.
+Specifically changes were made from the site the site for the request.get call as well as the target for the soup.find call.

 # Basic Git Scraper Template